jesseburstrom/client_system/README.md

 I chose to let the settings page be part of the main class to avoid circular class call problems (the settings need access to project attributes and the project need access to the settings).

+## Animations

-THe animations I found could very well be class by themself and then be imported into the main class.
+The animations I found could very well be class by themself and then be imported into the main class.
 THe gain is to keep the attributes in the animation class itself but there is still need to communicate into animations.Also somewhat more verbose to have to reference instance of class.

 But this is due to limitations of override for the main class.
 It can only override one full class with constructor and or attributes and that I chose to give to the language handling.